 The general rule is that all property acquired by either spouse during the course of the marriage, regardless of title, is marital property and subject to equitable division.
 This includes the marital home, cars, gifts made by one spouse to the other, each spouse's 401(k)s (retirement portions accrued during the marriage), and other assets and debts acquired during the couple's marriage.

 Georgia courts typically consider the following factors when deciding what is a fair and equitable division of marital property:

-Whenever there is a need to divide interests in a retirement benefit such as a 401(k) plan, pension plan, or other future benefit that cannot be liquidated immediately, the court can issue a Qualified Domestic Relations Order (QDRO), which will effectively divide the asset into two separate accounts, one for the participant spouse, and another account for the non-participant spouse.
+Whenever there is a need to divide interests in a retirement benefit such as a 401(k) plan, pension plan, or other future benefit that cannot be liquidated immediately, the court can issue a Qualified Domestic Relations Order (QDRO).
+A QDRO divides the asset into two separate accounts, one for the participant spouse, and another account for the non-participant spouse.
 QDROs are complicated and if prepared incorrectly, important benefits and rights could be lost.
 If you need a QDRO in your divorce case, you should contact an experienced family law attorney for help.